Economy of the Socialist Federal Republic of Yugoslavia: After the breakup of Yugoslavia

-The dissolution of Yugoslavia and related Yugoslav wars during the 1990s caused severe economic volatility for all former republics.
+The dissolution of Yugoslavia and related Yugoslav Wars during the 1990s caused severe economic volatility for all former republics.
 The sudden loss of market share, free trade agreements, privatization, and fiscal mismanagement disrupted macroeconomic guidance in the region.
 Slovenia was the only economy to see positive economic growth during the initial shock.
 The secession of Croatia resulted in the most severe economic damage to dissolving Yugoslavia, estimated to be around $43 billion cumulatively by 1995.
-The largest economies of Yugoslavia were former Northern republics, namely Slovenia, Croatia, and Serbia; former Southern republics, Montenegro, North Macedonia, Kosovo, as well as Bosnia and Herzegovina underwent nation-building.
+The largest economies of Yugoslavia were former Northern republics, namely Slovenia, Croatia, and Serbia; former Southern republics, Montenegro, North Macedonia, and Bosnia and Herzegovina; as well as the disputed Kosovo underwent nation-building.
 The two wealthiest former Yugoslav republics by GDP-per-capita – Slovenia and Croatia – later joined the European Union in 2004 and 2013, respectively.